A Complete Overview of End-to-End QA Software Testing Process Flow:

 Different tests are performed on individual modules and integration testing on module integration.
 These tests include Compatibility testing i.e testing application on different hardware, OS versions, software platform, different browsers etc.

-Load and stress testing are also carried out according to SRS.
+Load and stress testing is also carried out according to SRS.
 Finally, system testing is performed by creating virtual client environment.
-On passing all the test cases test report is prepared and the decision is taken to release the product!
+Once all the test cases are executed, a test report is prepared and the decision is taken to release the product!

 Given below are the details of each testing step that is carried out in each software quality and testing life cycle specified by IEEE and ISO standards: